DistributedSystemsGroup/zoe/docs/logging.rst

 Container logs
 ==============

 By default Zoe does not involve itself with the output from container processes.
-The logs can be retrieved with the usual Docker command ``docker logs`` while a container is alive and then they are lost forever when the container is deleted.
-This solution however does not scale very well: users need to have access to the docker commandline tools and when containers produce lots of output Docker will fill-up the disk of whatever Docker host the container is running in.
+The logs can be retrieved with the usual Docker command ``docker logs`` while a container is alive, they are lost forever when the container is deleted.
+This solution however does not scale very well: to examine logs, users need to have access to the docker commandline tools and to the Swarm they are running in.

+To setup a more convenient loggin solution, Zoe provides two alternatives:

-Using the ``gelf-address`` option of the Zoe Master process, Zoe can configure Docker to send the container outputs to an external destination in GELF format.
+1. Using the ``gelf-address`` option, Zoe can configure Docker to send the container outputs to an external destination in GELF format.
 GELF is the richest format supported by Docker and can be ingested by a number of tools such as Graylog and Logstash.
 When that option is set all containers created by Zoe will send their output (standard output and standard error) to the destination specified.

-Docker is instructed to add all Zoe-defined tags to the GELF messages, so that they can be aggregated by Zoe execution, Zoe user, etc.
+Docker is instructed to add all Zoe-defined tags to the GELF messages, so that they can be aggregated by Zoe execution, Zoe user, etc. A popular logging stack that supports GELF is `ELK <https://www.elastic.co/products>`_.
+2. Using the ``service-log-path`` option: logs will be stored in the directory specified when the execution terminates.
+The directory can be exposed via http or NFS to give access to users.
+On the other hand, if the log are too big, Zoe will spend a big amount of time saving the data and resources will not be freed until the the copying process has not finished.

+In our experience, web interfaces like Kibana or Graylog are not useful to the Zoe users: they want to quickly dig through logs of their executions to find an error or an interesting number to correlate to some other number in some other log.
+The web interfaces (option 1) are slow and cluttered compared to using grep on a text file (option 2).
+Which alternative is good for you depends on the usage pattern of your users, your log storage/auditing requirements, etc.

 Optional Kafka support
 ----------------------